liferay-search/liferay-docs/en/user/articles/110-collaboration/07-social-network/01-intro.markdown

 [TOC levels=1-4]

-@product@ contains several features and widgets for leveraging its social framework.
+@sharepoint@ contains several features and widgets for leveraging its social framework.
 The Activities widget lets you broadcast user activities on a Site.
 This is a good way for Site members to see what's going on in their communities.
 When placed on a user's private Dashboard, the Activities widget displays the